daniel-gheorghita/dezoomcamp/7_project_Belgium_housing_market/readme.md

 Add check of new data source in the source, instead of always downloading the newest version of everything.

 More scalable local storage strategy.

+Set trigger when one flow is done to start the next step in the DAG.

 ### Acknowledgements